Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 Yes, at least 70% of the CREATE grant must be used for trainees’ stipends.
 However, NSERC does not specify how students may use a CREATE stipend and does not establish limits for stipend amounts.
 These are a part of university policy.
 Travel or other expenses may be supplemented from other sources, such as an NSERC Discovery grant or other NSERC grant, as well as non-NSERC funding sources.

-NSERC does allow flexibility in the way collaborator contributions are allocated but expects the expenditures to support the goals of the CREATE program.
+NSERC allows for flexibility in how collaborator contributions are allocated but expects the expenditures to support the goals of the CREATE program.
 This should be well explained in the proposal.

 Program content

-Yes, it is possible to combine resources in this way, which may encourage student mobility between institutions.
+Yes, combining resources in this way is possible, which may encourage student mobility between institutions.

-25. Would the inclusion of a technology transfer/commercialization type of internship be an eligible training activity?
+31. Would including a technology transfer/commercialization type of internship be an eligible training activity?

 Yes, technology transfer/commercialization training is an eligible training activity.